ambj/MuPeXI/doc/MuPeXI_User_Manual.md

     references used (peptide and cDNA).
 E.g. in the example above is used version/release 85 of GRCh38.
-    The path to reference files should also be stated in the config.ini file, together with FULL path to the small C script named “pepmatch_db” downloaded with MuPeXI.
+    The path to reference files should also be stated in the config.ini file, together with FULL path to the small C script named "pepmatch_db" downloaded with MuPeXI.
     All reference peptides of the defined length, extracted from the proteome reference, can be defined as a file in the config.ini file.
 This will save time, avoiding chop-up of the proteome reference for each run.
 As many files as peptides length